What is RevPar in Commercial Real Estate?

-RevPar, or revenue per available room, is a measure of a hotel's financial performance, which can be calculated by dividing a hotel's total room revenue by the amount of available rooms.
+RevPar, or revenue per available room, is a measure of a hotel's financial performance.
+It is calculated by dividing a hotel's total room revenue by the amount of available rooms.
 Another easy way to calculate RevPar is to multiply a hotel property's ADR (average daily rate) by its occupancy rate.

 How Revenue Per Available Room Works in Practice

 Let's say that a hotel has 200 available rooms, and the hotel is 85% occupied.
-If the average cost of a room at the hotel is $250 (and, for the sake of the exercise, that all rooms are the same price), the RevPar can be calculated like so:
+If the average cost of a room at the hotel is $250 (and, for the sake of the exercise, that all rooms are the same price), the RevPar is calculated like so:

 ($250/night * 85% occupancy rate) = $212.50